 Multilingualism opens children’s minds, strengthens their senses, and enriches their mother tongue.

 Skills to learn a new language

-Behavioural scientists have discovered that babies as young as six months of age are able to distinguish sounds from any world language from nonsensical sound.
-Only later do they choose to exclusively develop their mother tongue.
+Babies as young as six months of age can distinguish sounds from any world language from nonsensical sound.
+The exclusive development of their mother tongue sets in only later.